 A lovely extension activity that everyone can try also involves manipulating squares.
-The activity is called Fitted.
+It is called Fitted.
 From NRICH maths.

 Nine squares with side lengths 1,4,7,8,9,10,14,15 and 18 cm can be fitted together with no gaps and no overlaps, to form a rectangle.